zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     We can see that Monday provides a significant contribution compared to the other weekdays, however, **Saturday**, **Sunday** and **Friday** are actually providing the highest levels of contribution across the whole week.
 Now let's try to drill down and breakout the data across different dimensions to get some more insight.

-## STEP 7 - Breaking Data Out By Specific Genre
+## Task 7: Breaking Data Out By Specific Genre

 Let's expand our focus and consider the types of movies that customers are watching each day.
 To do this, we can use the **SQL CASE** feature (which is similar to the IF() function in Excel) in conjunction with a count for each genre of movie as follows and examine the ratio of people streaming each genre on each day: